JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 <h2>Small Ensembles</h2>
 <div style="margin-left: 25px;">
   <h4>Duets</h4>
-  <p>In 2022, I played in a Clarinet and Bass Clarinet duet with a friend at MSBOA District and State Solo and Ensemble, earning a Division I Rating at both events.<br><br>In 2023, I played in a Bass Clarinet-Tenor Sax duet (I played Bass Clarinet) with another friend at MSBOA District and State Solo and Ensemble, earning a Division I Rating at both events as well.<br><br>In 2024, I will be playing in a Clarinet-Bass Clarinet duet with yet another friend at District Solo and Ensemble, with the hopes of going to states.</p><br>
+  <p>In 2022, I played in a Clarinet and Bass Clarinet duet with a friend at MSBOA District and State Solo and Ensemble, earning a Division I Rating at both events.<br><br>In 2023, I played in a Bass Clarinet-Tenor Sax duet (I played Bass Clarinet) with another friend at MSBOA District and State Solo and Ensemble, earning a Division I Rating at both events as well.<br><br>In 2024, I played in a Clarinet-Bass Clarinet duet with yet another friend at District Solo and Ensemble.
+After a brief debacle that almost resulted in disqualification, we did end up earning a Division 1 Rating and going to State Solo and Ensemble.</p><br>
   <h4>Clarinet Choir</h4>
   <p>In Fall 2022, I joined our school sponsored Clarinet Ensemble.
 We performed at our school's Winter Concert, Spring Concert, and for a nursing home.
 We earned a 1 at District Solo and Ensemble, and unfortunately got disqualified at State Solo and Ensemble due to not covering all the parts in the piece; however, we did get glowing comments from the judge!
-This year, we will be performing at District (and hopefully State) Solo and Ensemble, as well as various concerts like last year.</p><br>
+This year, we preformed at District Solo and Ensemble, earning a 1 and thus going to States, as well as various concerts like last year.</p><br>
   <h4>Sax Choir</h4>
   <p>In Fall 2023, I joined Sax Choir to keep improving on Tenor Sax!
-We will be performing at the same events as Clarinet Choir!</p><br>
+We will be performing at the same events as Clarinet Choir!
+We also earned a 1 at District Solo and Ensemble, and will be preforming at State Solo and Ensemble.</p><br>
 </div>

 <h2 id="swim">Swimming</h2>

 <p>I am a Captain on the South Lyon Varsity Swim and Dive Team.
 I mainly swim the 100 Breastroke and the 100 Butterfly.
-I have been Varsity all 4 years of high school.</p>
+I have been Varsity all 4 years of high school.
+In 2024, I made the MHSAA Division 1 State Cut in the 100 Butterfly, and will be competeing on March 8 and 9 in the 100 Butterfly and the 200 Medley Relay at States!</p>
 <div style="margin-left: 25px;">
   <h4>Best Times</h4>
-  <p>100 Breastroke: 1:07:62<br>
+  <p>100 Breastroke: 1:03:92<br>
-  100 Butterfly: 56:55</p><br>
+  100 Butterfly: 54:77</p><br>
 </div>

 <h2 id="scouts">Scouts - Youth</h2>